eduvpn/documentation/DEVELOPMENT_SETUP_V3.md

 This is **NOT** meant to be used as installation instructions!
 See the [deploy](README.md#deployment) instructions instead!

-We assume you will be using either Fedora >= 33, or Debian >= 10.
-Other distributions will also work, but some minor details, regarding installation of the required software, will be different.
+We assume you will be using either Fedora >= 34, Debian >= 11 or Ubuntu >=
+21.10.
+Other distributions MAY also work, but some minor details, regarding installation of the required software, will be different.

 **NOTE**: if you try to build a package repository you need to be on the respective OS: for DEB packages you need to be on Debian, for Fedora/CentOS